How to raise your game and join a VALORANT esports team

 Stay informed and adapt to new challenges

 Being well-informed demonstrates your commitment and adaptability, qualities that are highly valued by esports teams.
-Adjust your gameplay and strategies accordingly to stay relevant, and you a place on a pro roster could soon be within your grasp!
+Adjust your gameplay and strategies accordingly to stay relevant and a place on a pro roster could soon be within your grasp!

-If you're a student VALORANT fan, a great first step would be to take part in Red Bull Campus Clutch.
-Qualify, and you could be heading to the global final in Turkey this November!